SERVING TROUBLED YOUTH IN OUR COMMUNITY FOR OVER 40 YEARS!

 Agency News:

-Montana Foster Care Independence Program (MFCIP) Grant Award : We were awarded the MFCIP contract with the Department of Public Health and Human Services to provide independent living services to foster care youth likely to remain in care until 18 years of age in Region 2, the Blackfeet, Rocky Boy, and Fort Belknap tribal communities.
+Montana Chafee Foster Care Independence Program (MFCIP) Grant Award : We were awarded the MFCIP contract with the Department of Public Health and Human Services to provide independent living services to foster care youth likely to remain in care until 18 years of age in Region 2, the Blackfeet, Rocky Boy, and Fort Belknap tribal communities.
 The program intends to help them prepare for and enter post-secondary education and training institutions or obtain employment...assisting them to achieve self sufficiency during the transition from adolescence to adulthood.
 We are excited and honored to be selected again to provide this critical service to improve the lives of foster care youth throughout our service area as they age out of care to become productive and contributing members of the community.

 Community Service Projects: